Ada-Developers-Academy/core-software-tools/managing-packages/virtual-environments-and-projects.md

 We'll change our development workflow, so that whenever we are working on a project, we'll activate a virtual environment.
 This environment will have every package and dependency set at the exact versions we want.

-Most excitingly, these environments will have only Python3 installed.
+## Using `venv` In Projects

+Projects should always direct us to use virtual environments during development.

 ### !callout-info

-## Python3 is the Default `python` Version

-When we create a virtual environment, we can specify to create it with Python3.
-When that's the case, whenever we're inside this activated environment, we can use `python3` _**and**_ `python` as commands to mean Python3.
+## What if I'm not working in a project?

+Even if we're not working on a formal "project", we should still set up a virtual environment to manage any dependencies we end up using!
+If the work we're doing has no dependencies, a virtual environment isn't _required_, however, creating a folder to organize our work, and adding a virtual environment to it is a habit we want to form through practice.

 ### !end-callout

-## Using `venv` In Projects

-Projects should always direct us to use virtual environments during development.

 Here is a summary of the commands for working with a virtual environment: